Romans 14:1

 Now you, why are you judging your brother or also why are you despising your brother?
 For we will all stand before the judgment seat of God.

 Paraphrase: So then, why are you Jewish Christians condemning your brother who eats all foods and does not observe all your feast days?
-And you Gentile Christians, why are you looking down with contempt on your Jewish brothers and sisters as though you are superior?
+And you Gentile Christians, why are you looking down with contempt on the practices of your Jewish brothers and sisters as though you were superior?
 This behavior is unacceptable; all of us will one day stand before the judgment seat of Christ where we can be sure we will receive perfect justice.
-Until then, lay aside your judgments and your censures and leave that to the great Judge of heaven and earth.
-He knows the heart of each of his people most perfectly.
-Let us, then, go on together, hand in hand, shoulder to shoulder and do the work which God has called us to do without quarreling and pride.
+Until then, lay aside your judgments and your censures; lay aside your smug virtue signaling and leave it all at the feet of the great Judge of heaven and earth.
+He knows the heart of each of His people most perfectly.
+Let us, go on together, arm in arm, shoulder to shoulder and do the work which God has called us to do without quarreling and pride.

 Comments: